Alleged burglars captured while planning Houma business burglary

 Disclaimer: All persons are presumed innocent until proven guilty.

 HOUMA, La.
-(WGNO) — Two Baton Rouge men and a juvenile are behind bars after an attempted burglary in Houma Friday morning.
+(WGNO) — Two Baton Rouge men and a teenager are behind bars after an attempted burglary in Houma on Friday morning.

-Deputies with the Terrebonne Parish Sheriff’s Office reports on June 8 just before 3 a.m., they received a report of a stolen U-Haul truck with several passengers, being driven in the 5500 block of West Park Ave.
+Deputies with the Terrebonne Parish Sheriff’s Office (TPSO) report that on June 8 just before 3:00 a.m., they received a report of a stolen U-Haul truck with several passengers being driven in the 5500 block of West Park Avenue.

 A search for the truck led deputies to an apartment complex where they found the reportedly stolen U-Haul.
 According to the sheriff’s office, three men were seen standing near the truck taking off what appeared to be gloves.

-Terrebonne deputies arrested Davion Kibodeaux, Daylon White, and a 17-year-old male and brought them in for questioning.
-A search of the vehicle led to the discovery of tools that can possibly be used in a burglary.
+Terrebonne Parish deputies arrested Davion Kibodeaux, Daylon White, and a 17-year-old boy.
+A search of the vehicle led to the discovery of tools that can potentially be used in a burglary.

-Through investigation, detectives learned the three had a plan to break into a local business. it was later discovered that Kibodeaux had outstanding warrants in Ascension Parish on charges related to the burglary of a Motor Sports business in Gonzalez, La.
+Through investigation, detectives learned the three allegedly had a plan to break into a local business.
+It was later discovered that Kibodeaux had outstanding warrants in Ascension Parish on charges related to the burglary of a Motor Sports business in Gonzalez.

 Kibodeaux and White were arrested and booked into the Terrebonne Criminal Justice Complex and are being held on bonds of $70,000 and $75,000.
-The juvenile was booked into Terrebonne Parish Juvenile Justice Complex on an unidentified bond amount.
+The teen was booked into the Terrebonne Parish Juvenile Justice Complex on an unidentified bond amount.

 Davion Malik faces charges of: